 I’m thankful to all the gods for Wednesday’s reaction.
 They’ve proven that they do not tolerate idiocy.
-When our government stopped thinking, they used Issa Hayatou and his band of elders for a good.
+When our government stopped thinking, they used Issa Hayatou and his band of elders for good.
 Now I know they care more about Ghanaians and want us to have the best.
-Though the former Sports Minister, Mahama claims our jubilation over the loss will ruin the country’s reputation abroad,(Not that we care about others think) the reaction is significant.
+Though the former Sports Minister, Mahama claims our jubilation over the loss will ruin the country’s reputation abroad,(Not that we care about others think), the reaction is significant.

 It was coming.
 After the Black Stars’ humiliating elimination from the 2014 World Cup, the revelations at the Dzamefe Commission hearings, and intense dumsor, Ghanaians were bound to jubilate over the failed bid.

 The last time we hosted an AFCON, we ended up paying an illegal judgment debt.
 We’re still reeling from the cost of the deals and verbal contracts, officials made on our behalf for the 2014 World Cup.

 The decision to bid to host the AFCON was unwise and the timing very inappropriate.
 We are currently going through our own kind of economic crisis.
 Government is so broke, it has had to turn to the International Monetary Fund to stabilise the falling cedi and reduce the fiscal deficit.